-Francis Rowntree killing 'not justified'
+Army killing of young boy 'not justified'

 The soldier who fired the rubber bullet used "excessive force", coroner Brian Sherrard said.

-A family solicitor said they will be pursuing a civil action against the Ministry of Defence.
+The Rowntree family welcomed the findings, but will be pursuing a civil action against the Ministry of Defence.

 Francis, a pupil at St Finian's Primary School, was shot in the head on 20 April 1972 and died two days later.
-His wounds included skull fractures and lacerations of the brain.

 He was the first person in the Troubles to die after being wounded by a rubber bullet.